alphagov/transition-config/README.md

 ### Create the Nginx server

-1. In the `redirector/configs` source directory, create nginx server blocks needed for the site using one of the existing sites as a template.
+Create an nginx server block for the site using one of the existing `redirector/configs` sites as a template.
 Ensure any included dependencies exist.
-2. Create the 404 and 410 pages using `tools/generate_static_assets.sh` (This will be replaced with templates and a build step in jenkins.sh)

 ### Build